coolashishpt/-Machine-Deep-Learning/README.md

 # Machine_Learning
-This Repository contain the Basic Machine Learning Projects.
+This Repository contain the Projects and their Paper Implementation.